arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 ## Related Work

 The majority of the coding in this proposal will take place in the VSCodeNeovim and VSCodeVim projects.
-VSCodeNeoim already contains a starting point for a VS Code/`nvim` integration.
+VSCodeNeovim already contains a starting point for a VS Code/`nvim` integration.

 The ActualVim project is an extension for Sublime Text which